Selected Installation for Test Pattern, Sound Check an Arts Technology exhibition in the University Galleries in Normal, IL.

 The beauty of code can surprise you.

 Technology means almost everything to me.
 I believe it is the only form in which human beings can evolve.
-Through this tool we are able to provide a better life for everyone.
+Through tech we are able to provide a better life for everyone.
 Code allows us to understand the data-driven world around us.
-I grew up being ridiculed for my love of technology, and I want to leave this world with the term ‘nerd’ being a respected title.
+I grew up being ridiculed for my love of technology, and I want to leave this world with the term nerd being a respected title.
 I believe that only technology, communication, and education can lead us all to a world were we see each other as one, not individuals with individual titles.